 This Southern Crockpot Ham and Bean Soup is a family favorite and passed down from my Grandma.
-This classic is warm, comforting and topped with homemade cornbread.
+This classic old fashioned recipe is warm, comforting and topped with homemade cornbread.

 This is literally comfort in a bowl.
 Really though, this soup has been a staple in my family and is one of my favorite family recipes.
-This Crockpot Ham and Bean Soup is very simple to make and is perfect for family dinner on a cool night.
-The soup features tender bone-in ham, white beans, veggies and lots of pepper.
+This Crockpot Ham and Bean Soup is very simple to make and is perfect for family dinner.
+The soup features tender bone-in ham, white beans, veggies and lots of black pepper.
 Top is all off with some classic Southern cornbread and hot sauce for the perfect bowl.

-If the slow cooker isn’t your jam, no worries this ham soup can be made on the stove-top the traditional way.
-Another reason to love this soup is that it can be prepped ahead of time and frozen!
-I can’t tell you how many times this soup has saved dinner time for me.
-Anyways, I hope you guys love this Southern bean and ham soup as much as my family, enjoy!
+If the slow cooker isn't your jam, no worries this ham soup can be made on the stove-top the traditional way.
+Another reason to love this soup is that it can be prepped ahead of time and frozen.
+I can't tell you how many times this soup has saved dinner time for me.

 - Ham: For this soup I recommend getting either a ham shank or ham hock.
 Both of these will yield tender and juicy ham and give lots of flavor since they are bone in.
 As a backup you could use ham steaks, but try and find one of the above options.
 If you cannot find it on the shelf, make sure to ask the butcher.